 There will be weekly quizzes that will assess your mastery of the material assigned for that week.
-Quizzes will assess mastery of the material in the required readings and in the video lecture for that week.
+Quizzes will assess mastery of the material in the required readings and videos for that week.
 Quizzes will be between 5 and 10 questions in length and will consist of multiple choice and true/false questions.
-Quizzes are available in the weekly modules.
+Quizzes are available in the weekly modules and will be submitted on Carmen.
+Quizzes are available during the week in which the content is covered.
 You are permitted to use your notes for the quizzes; however, the quizzes will be timed.
 As a result, there will not be a lot of time to flip through your notes to arrive at the correct answer.
 Make sure you review the readings and the video lecture before taking the quiz in order to achieve your best score.
 All quizzes are due on the Saturday of the week that they are assigned by 11:59 PM EST.